-Your subject line is one of the most important parts of email marketing, and should be intriguing enough so as to get your subscribers to open the email.
-There are a number of different styles of subject lines that you can try out, including:
+Your subject line is one of the most important parts of email marketing and should be intriguing enough to get your subscribers to open the email.
+There are several different styles of subject lines that you can try out, including:

 However, there are limitations when it comes to writing up a creative and attractive subject line:

 You are limited to roughly 50 characters.
 This would be on average 7-12 words devoted to the message you wish to convey.
 Your subject line should serve as an intriguing introduction to reflect the content of the email, therefore it’s important to be creative but not deceptive with your subject line.

 Feel free to add a call to action or use various adverbs in your subject line to encourage interaction between the recipient and your business.
 For example - Watch, Hurry, Check out, etc. The use of numbers, alliterations and even emojis can also help draw attention to your email in the recipient's inbox.
 Many different approaches can be taken so be sure to write several potential subject lines and then choose the best one!

 Preheader text is just as important as the subject line of your email, as the two work in tandem with the other and play a crucial part in encouraging subscribers to open your email.
 It serves as a form of an excerpt to the content of the email itself and is used as a prescreening tool for your users.
 They’ll read this and see if the email is worth opening or sending straight into the bin.
 Preheader text also features prominently on many mobile email clients so its importance cannot be underestimated.